cipherphage/IJ-Quote-Generator/readme.md

 ## Gif of it working (v2.0.0)

+I made a JS Fiddle to try out some different methods of splitting the strings and decomposing the unicode characters: [https://jsfiddle.net/j3pydev/635x09d4/](https://jsfiddle.net/j3pydev/635x09d4/).
+In it I used some translations of the English sentence "My name is JS Fiddle.
+What is your name?" that I grabbed from DuckDuckGo's search engine.
+I have no idea of the accuracy of these translations, although the Japanese and Koreans ones look correct enough to me.<br/>
 Note that the Arabic example makes use the CSS rule `direction:'rtl'` outside of this component library: <br/>
 ![screenshot gif of version 2.0.0 of React-Natural-Typing-Effect npm module components](./v2-modes-O9jZWM5DK6.gif)